substrait-io/substrait/.github/pull_request_template.md

 Note the case and grammar conventions.

-Furthermore, the description of any PR that inclues a breaking change should end in a paragraph that starts with `BREAKING CHANGE: ...`, where `...` explains what changed.
+Furthermore, the description of any PR that includes a breaking change should contain a paragraph that starts with `BREAKING CHANGE: ...`, where `...` explains what changed.
 The automated release process uses this to determine how it should bump the version number.
 Anything that changes the behavior of a plan that was previously legal is considered a breaking change; note that this includes behavior specifications that only exist in Substrait in the form of behavior descriptions on the website or in comments.

 [1]: https://www.conventionalcommits.org/en/v1.0.0/